Crossover vehicles generally are built on a passenger-car platform (a unibody chassis). That makes them tax-deductible weird.

 Once the two-step is complete, the tax write-off for the SUV crossover vehicle is either

-a big tax deduction with Section 179 expensing of up to $25,000 plus regular depreciation if the SUV has a Gross Vehicle Weight Rating (GVWR) greater than 6,000 pounds (think big truck, big deduction), or
+a big tax deduction with Section 179 expensing of up to $25,000; 50-percent bonus depreciation on the Section 179 basis reduction; plus regular depreciation if the SUV has a Gross Vehicle Weight Rating (GVWR) greater than 6,000 pounds (think big truck, big deduction), or

 a far lesser tax deduction because tax law imposes luxury truck limits like the auto luxury limits if the GVWR is equal to or less than 6,000 pounds.